Skip to content

 Correcting posture is about more than just reminding yourself to sit up straight.
 If your body’s alignment issues are tied to your nervous system, surface-level fixes won’t create lasting change.
 That’s why we go deeper to understand what’s happening at a neurological level.
 By looking at the intricate connection between your brain, spine, and posture, we can identify the true source of the problem and create a plan that helps your body heal itself.

-Advanced Scans to See the Full Picture
+Using Advanced Scans to Get the Full Picture

 Before we can fix a problem, we need to see it clearly.
 We use advanced diagnostic tools to get an objective look at how your nervous system is functioning.
 Instead of just guessing, our Insight™ neurological scans measure the electrical activity in the muscles supporting your spine, showing us exactly where stress and imbalance are affecting your body.
 We also use PostureIQ™ to capture a precise digital image of your posture.
 These assessments give us a detailed baseline, allowing us to track your progress and ensure our care is tailored to your specific neurological and structural needs.
 It’s a data-driven approach that moves beyond a simple visual check.